-The Department of Immigration and Border Protection has recently issued clarifications about professionals already on 457 visas who want to apply for permanent residency.
-The good news is medical doctors who held or had applied for a subclass 457 visa on or before 18 April 2017 will be able to apply for permanent residency under the Temporary Residence Transition stream.
+The Department of Home Affairs has recently issued clarifications about professionals already on 457 visas who want to apply for permanent residency.
+There is good news!
+Medical doctors who have applied for a subclass 457 visa on or before 18 April 2017 will be eligible for permanent residency.
+They can apply under the Temporary Residence Transition stream.
 The provisions for doing so have remained largely unchanged:

-- Occupations: The eligible occupations remain the same as long as the nominee continues to work in the same position for the same employer as when the Subclass 457 visa was approved.
+- Occupations: The eligible occupations remain the same as long as the nominee continues to work in the same position.
+And for the same employer (as of the Subclass 457 visa approval).

 - Age: The age limit will remain less than 50 years old.

-- Work experience: Work experience requirement will remain the same; that is, applicants will need to have worked for their sponsoring employers on a Subclass 457 visa for two years prior to making the application.
+- Work experience: Work experience requirement will remain the same.
+Applicants will need to have worked for their sponsoring employers on a Subclass 457 visa for two years prior to making the application.

-- Duration and changing jobs: the visa is granted for up to 4 years and it enables the doctor to work for the sponsoring medical practice or hospital.
+- Duration and changing jobs: The visa is valid for up to 4 years.
+It enables the doctor to work for the sponsoring medical practice or hospital.
 In some circumstances it even allows the doctor to work in other medical practices.

-The next set of reforms too, impacting those who applied or got their 457 visas on or after 19 April are largely statutory.
-The Skilled Occupations List (SOL), containing medical occupations, was renamed the Medium and Long-term Strategic Skills List (MLTSS).
-This list contains occupations that have been assessed as being of high value to the Australian economy, and includes doctors.
+The next set of reforms, impacting those who applied for their 457 visas on or after 19 April, are largely statutory.
+The Skilled Occupations List (SOL), which contains medical occupations, was renamed the Medium and Long-term Strategic Skills List (MLTSS).
+This list contains occupations which are of high value to the Australian economy, and includes doctors.